-A dog’s tail is just one of his methods of communication, and according to Psychology Today certain types of wags indicate specific emotions.
+A dog’s tail is just one of their methods of communication, and according to Psychology Today, certain types of wags indicate specific emotions.
 But a dog’s tail has many other uses, too.

-A slow wag of the tail held at half-mast is neutral, indicating that the dog is neither excited or anxious, but a high-sitting tail making rapid back and forth motions can be a sign of a threat.
+A slow wag of the tail held at half-mast is neutral, indicating that the dog is neither excited nor anxious, but a high-sitting tail making rapid back and forth motions can be a sign of feeling threatened.

 The left brain controls the right side of the body, and the right brain controls the left side of the body.
 So positive feelings pull a dog’s tail to the right and negative feelings pull it to the left.

 Dogs can actually pick up this wagging direction.
 Right wagging indicates happiness and means they are approachable.
 Leaning left could indicate anxiety or fear.
 Lefty waggers should be approached with caution.

 Dogs don’t wag their tails when they are alone.